brimdata/zed/docs/language/search-syntax/README.md

 www.googletagservices.com
 ```

-But if you're only interested in events having to do with "ad" or "tag" services, the following regexp search can accomplish this.
+But if you're only interested in records having to do with "ad" or "tag"
+services, the following regexp search can accomplish this.

 #### Example:
 ```zq-command